 You may often hear it argued that technological advancements will create a net negative effect for women, but there's reason to be optimistic.
-I think artificial intelligence could, in fact, help to reduce bias.
+I think artificial intelligence could, in fact, help to reduce this unconscious gender bias.

 In time, it may be that developments like artificial intelligence (AI) actually help make society fairer.
 It is true that automation will make inroads on jobs that women represent a high percentage of, such as office administration, and fewer women study and work in the areas of science and engineering where new jobs will be created.

 But on the flip side, AI and automation use preset rules and criteria, and these could improve our objectivity.
 It could stop talented candidates from being overlooked for jobs they are qualified for and able to do well simply because they don't fit with a promotion panel's unconscious gender biases regarding gender, race, disability or age.

 It's International Women's Day on 8 March.
 The theme this year is: be bold for change.
 And that's important because while there is inequality, we need to do more than talk about it.

 It's worth stating that being bold doesn't necessarily mean huge, sweeping change.
 Sometimes that's not in our power.
 Small steps can also add up to big transformations.